 Take a Prison Tour at Crumlin Road Gaol

 After its closure in 1996, the prison and the Courthouse across the road which is connected to the prison via underground tunnels remained derelict until the prison was turned into a popular Northern Ireland tourist attraction.

-There are daily tours of the prison from 10 am where you can explore the grounds with a guide and learn all about the history of overcrowding, the gallows, and the infamous escapes.
+There are daily tours of the prison where you can explore the grounds with a guide and learn all about the history of overcrowding, the gallows, and the infamous escapes.

-Whether you’re a huge Game of Thrones fan, want to hike the Glens, or learn more about the fascinating history of Belfast, there’s something to satisfy your needs and we hope you enjoy your stay in Northern Ireland!
+Whether you’re a huge Game of Thrones fan, want to hike the Glens, or learn more about the fascinating history of Belfast, there’s something to satisfy your needs.